luciomail/vanhack-AIRecruiter/README.md

 # vanhack-AIRecruiter
-An Application that collect a job's database and try to infer potencial candidates for the job
+An Application that collects two databases (one of jobs and another of candidates) and try to infer potencial candidates for the company.
+We use Nayve Bayes technique.
+The application learns about jobs' database of companies and sugests candidates for them.

+It's possible to change some parts of the algorithm to your necessity or try to use another algorithm of AI.

 Author: Lucio Ribeiro